jorgensd/dolfinx-tutorial/chapter2/advdiffreac.md

 Most of the problems we have encountered so far have a common feature: they all invlove models expressed by a single scalar or vector PDE.
 In many situations the model is instead expressed as a system of PDEs, describing different quantities possibly govered by (very) different physics.
-As we saw for the Navier-Stokes equations, one way to solve one equation a system of PDEs in FEniCS-X is to use a splitting method where we solve one equation at a time and feed the solution from one  equation into the next.
-However, one of the strengths with FEniCS-X  is the ease by which one can instead define variational problems that couple several PDEs into one compound system.
-In this system, we will look at how to use FEniCS-X to write solvers for such a system of coupled PDEs.
-The goal is to demonstrate how easy it is to implement fully implicit, also known as monolithic, solvers in FEniCS-X.
+As we saw for the Navier-Stokes equations, one way to solve one equation a system of PDEs in FEniCSx is to use a splitting method where we solve one equation at a time and feed the solution from one  equation into the next.
+However, one of the strengths with FEniCSx  is the ease by which one can instead define variational problems that couple several PDEs into one compound system.
+In this system, we will look at how to use FEniCSx to write solvers for such a system of coupled PDEs.
+The goal is to demonstrate how easy it is to implement fully implicit, also known as monolithic, solvers in FEniCSx.

 ## The PDE problem
 Our model problem is the following system of advection-diffusion-reaction equations: